Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Results and Analysis

 \ParticipantQuote{Leader 5}{A lot of the work is figuring out what they did from just the paper and the implementation, which is not exactly clear what they're doing.}

 There may be multiple implementations or configurations of the target model.
-The leaders found it hard to distinguish between them, to identify the reported algorithm(s), and to evaluate their trustworthiness.
+The interview participants found it hard to distinguish between them, to identify the reported algorithm(s), and to evaluate their trustworthiness.
 First, some research prototypes are not officially published.
 To correctly replicate the model, it is hard to identify which implementation they could refer to.
 Moreover, the model may be different from the one in the paper.
 Leader 3 reported that the research prototype used a different but more efficient algorithm without any explanation.
 Even for the original prototypes, the leaders reported that the prototype's model or training configuration may differ from the documentation (\eg the research paper).
-These aspects made it hard for the reengineering team to understand which concepts to implement and which configuration to follow. \myparagraph{Challenge 2: Portability of DL Operations}
+These aspects made it hard for the reengineering team to understand which concepts to implement and which configuration to follow.